edicsonluna/edicsonluna.github.io/_teaching/2024-summer-econometrics-1.md

 location: "Bogotá, Colombia"
 ---

 **Econometrics 1** introduces the foundational tools of applied econometric analysis.
-It focuses on the linear regression model, causal inference, and prediction.
+It focuses on the basic linear regression model and a little of causal inference.
 The course blends theoretical lectures with practical sessions using the R programming language.

 Topics include:

 - OLS estimation and statistical inference
 - Model assumptions and diagnostics
-- Heteroskedasticity and omitted variable bias
+- Heteroskedasticity
 - Asymptotic theory
 - Introduction to causal inference
-- Dummy variables